-The Nuclear Theory subprogram provides the theoretical support needed to interpret the wide range of data obtained from the experimental nuclear science subprograms, and to advance new ideas and hypotheses that identify potential areas for future experimental investigations.
-Nuclear Theory addresses all three of NP's scientific frontiers.
+The Nuclear Theory subprogram provides the theoretical support needed to interpret the wide range of data obtained from the experimental nuclear science subprograms and to advance new ideas and hypotheses that identify potential areas for future experimental investigations.
+Nuclear Theory addresses all three of NP's scientific thrusts.
 One major theme of theoretical research is the development of an understanding of the mechanisms and effects of quark confinement and deconfinement.
-A quantitative description of these phenomena, QCD, is one of this subprogram's greatest intellectual challenges.
-New theoretical and computational tools are also being developed to describe nuclear many-body phenomena; these approaches will likely also see important applications in condensed matter physics and in other areas of the physical sciences.
-Another major research area is nuclear astrophysics, which includes efforts to understand the origins of the elements and the consequences that neutrino masses have for nuclear astrophysics and for the current Standard Model of elementary particles and forces.
+A quantitative description of these phenomena through QCD is one of this subprogram's greatest intellectual challenges.
+In addition, new theoretical and computational tools are being developed to describe nuclear many-body phenomena; these approaches will likely also see important applications in condensed matter physics and in other areas of the physical sciences.
+Another major research area is nuclear astrophysics, which includes efforts to understand the origins of the elements and the consequences that neutrino masses have for nuclear.